MicrosoftDocs/entra-docs/docs/identity/users/groups-write-back-portal.md

 # Group writeback in the Microsoft Entra admin center

 >[!NOTE]
 >This article discusses how to perform operations in the Microsoft Entra admin center with regard to group writeback.
-For information on setup and configuration see[](~/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md)
+For information on setup and configuration see[Provision groups to Active Directory using Microsoft Entra Cloud Sync (Preview)](~/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md)

 With the release of provisioning agent [1.1.1370.0](~/identity/hybrid/cloud-sync/reference-version-history.md#1113700), Cloud Sync now has the ability to provision groups directly to your on-premises Active Directory environment.
 With this capability, you can use identity governance features to govern access to Active Directory-based applications.
 For example, you can include a [group in an entitlement management access package](~/id-governance/entitlement-management-group-writeback.md).
 This is currently in public preview.